-- in order to get the maximum oil flow rate, adjust the pressure (reading its value on the PG pressure gauge) without changing the air flow rate set during the gas operation adjustments (see prevoius paragraph): checking always the combustion parameters, the adjustment is to be performed by means of the SV adjusting cam screw (see picture) when the cam has reached the high flame position. - 11 To adjust the air flow rate in the high flame stage, loose the RA nut and screw VRA as to get the desired air flow rate: moving the rod TR towards the air damper shaft, the air damper opens and consequently the air flow rate increases, moving it far from the shaft the air damper closes and the air flow rate decreases.
+- Only if necessary, adjust the supply pressure as follows;insert a pressure gauge into the port shown on figure and act on on the pump adjusting screw VR.
+Pressure values are indicated at the beginning of this paragraph. - 8 in order to get the maximum oil flow rate, adjust the pressure (reading its value on the PG pressure gauge: checking always the combustion parameters, the adjustment is to be performed by means of the SV2 adjusting cam screw when the cam has reached the high flame position.

+9 To adjust the air flow rate in the high flame stage, loose the RA nut and screw VRA as to get the desired air flow rate: moving the rod TR towards the air damper shaft, the air damper opens and consequently the air flow rate increases, moving it far from the shaft the air damper closes and the air flow rate decreases.